ONLYOFFICE/onlyoffice-docspace-wordpress/readme.txt

 = How to configure the plugin? =

 Go to WordPress administrative dashboard -> ONLYOFFICE DocSpace -> Settings.
-Specify the DocSpace Service Address, Admin Login and Password.
+Specify the DocSpace Portal Address, Admin Login and Password.
 When you click on the Save button, a user with the Room admin role will be created in ONLYOFFICE DocSpace, with the same data as the current WordPress user.
 A public user (WordPress Viewer) will be also added to DocSpace with the View Only access.

 = What is ONLYOFFICE DocSpace? =